tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 ![[Pasted image 20240916181323.png]]

-NOTE: Set your nudge val
+NOTE: Set your nudge values to 8.

 There can be many more grid types: